 About Rep. Norma Smith

 Norma has also been a strong advocate for the adoption of long-term environmental stewardship policies that recognize the responsibility we have to the generations that will follow us.
 In 2013, she successfully led the effort to secure the final $3.5 million in funds needed to complete the removal of derelict fishing nets from Puget Sound.
-During the 2015 legislative session, Norma introduced legislation to establish the Joint Center for Deployment and Research in Earth-Abundant Materials.
+During the 2015 legislative session, she introduced legislation to establish the Joint Center for Deployment and Research in Earth-Abundant Materials.
 Her bill passed overwhelmingly, putting Washington state on a path toward becoming a leader in advancing the use of earth-abundant materials in clean technologies, which will have a profound impact on the future of our national security, energy independence, sustainability and environmental responsibility.

-Norma, who lives in Clinton on Whidbey Island, is active in her community, dedicating her time to mentoring young adults.
-She is also active in her church, and served for a time on the South Whidbey School Board, and was also honored to serve as special assistant to Congressman Jack Metcalf from 1995-2000.
+Norma lives in Clinton on Whidbey Island.
+She is active in her church and community, and dedicates her time to mentoring young adults.
+She served for a time on the South Whidbey School Board, and was also honored to serve as special assistant to Congressman Jack Metcalf from 1995-2000.